RY3IEZN/simple-node-js-react-npm-app/README.md

-Simple, download the JENKINS FILE and insert it into your Repo.
+Simply, download the JENKINS FILE and insert it into your Repo.